• Blog

 Baskets of Fuchsia, Geraniums (red or pinks) or Petunias (purples and pinks) are Hummingbird favorites.
 Not only do they look gorgeous hanging from your porch.
 The beautiful colors will draw the sweet little hummers to feed.

-14. ADD THE COLOR RED, Purple, Orange and Hot pink
+14. ADD THE COLOR RED, Purple, Orange, and Hot pink

 Large tubular plants such as Hibiscus, Daylilies or Lupines are particularly attractive to hummingbirds.
 Tubular flowers hold the most nectar.